 While simple and affordable, this chair offers a few extras like three reclining positions and three positions one hand operated tray.
 The height adjusts to six different positions.
 The tray insert is dishwasher safe.
 That’s about it.
 Nope, one more.
 The tray stores on the back by clicking it into place and it folds up for storage.

-Your baby can use this seat for up to 4o pounds.
+Your baby can use this seat up to the 40-pound weight limit.
 Also, the frame is steel for support and sturdiness.
 The padding comes off for easy washing.
 That’s all the bells and whistles, but really what more do you need?
 High chairs are a place to park a baby bottom for a spoonful of applesauce and a handful of cheerios while you load the dishwasher.
 Finally, the extras weigh a lot!
 This high chair comes in at just seventeen pounds!
 That’s only a little bit more than your baby!

 This bargain bin high chair has a few flaws mainly because nothing is perfect but you have to pay a whole lot more for fewer flaws.
 Let’s discuss first what this bargain model doesn’t have.
 First, no wheels.
 Most high chairs can double as house strollers.
 Next, the stationary footrest will not change for taller or shorter babies.

 The three-point harness though is a safety nightmare.
 Definitely only use this high chair for babies who can sit unsupported.
 Next, the high chair requires a lot of floor space.
 Hope you have a big kitchen.